-Property, Public property, and Non-Campus property.
-On-Campus property is generally defined as property owned or controlled by the University and is used to meet or support the institution's educational purposes and includes residence halls, administrative buildings, classrooms and labs.
-Public property includes areas owned by a public entity within the campus boundaries easily accessible to the campus community such as right-of-ways, streets, parks, and bike paths.
-Non-Campus Page 23 of 46 geography is property not part of the main campus properties but is owned or controlled by the university, frequently used by students, and is used in support of or in relation to the universities educational purposes.
-Examples of some Non-Campus properties are research facilities, University hospitals, and space rented or leased for the purpose of offering classes for set periods of time.
+For purposes of the Clery Act, University geographies are divided into On-Campus Property, Public property, and Non-Campus property.
+On-Campus property is generally defined as property owned or controlled by the University within the same reasonably contiguous geographic area, and is used to meet or support the institution's educational purposes.
+Public property includes areas owned by a public entity within the campus boundaries easily accessible to the campus community such as rightof-ways, streets, parks, and bike paths.
+Non-Campus geography is property not part of the campus properties but is owned or controlled by the university, frequently used by students, and is used in support of or in relation to the universities educational purposes.

-Arapahoe, Nalanda, Paramita, and the Snow Lion student housing geographies are all considered On Campus property locations.
-The Water Street leased offices, the Shambhala Mountain Center, and the Alaya Preschool locations are considered Non-Campus locations.
+Arapahoe, Nalanda, and Paramita geographies are all considered On Campus property locations.
+We classify them as three separate campuses.
+The Shambhala Mountain Center, 63rd Street Offices, Alaya Preschool, and Snow Lion Housing are considered non-campus locations.